Ralph McTell: New century

 McTell had been busy writing during the previous couple of years and the result was Red Sky.
 Recorded at Woodworm and released in 2000 on the Leola label, the album contained 19 listed tracks plus "Tickety-boo" as an instrumental hidden track.

 McTell's output was not restricted to songs, however.
 He had been working on an autobiography for some years and the first volume, entitled Angel Laughter, was published by Heartland Publishing in 2000.

 To promote Angel Laughter, McTell undertook a tour of bookshops and libraries.

 In 2001, McTell undertook a special tour of the UK.
 Billed as 'The National Tour', it gave McTell a chance to present concerts featuring his newly acquired National Steel resonator guitar.
 Two live recordings from the National Tour made their way onto the 2002 Leola album National Treasure.

 On Sunday 22 February 2002, McTell appeared to a sellout audience at Liverpool's Empire Theatre.
 The event was marked as a tribute to the late George Harrison who had died the previous November.
 The date would have been George's 59th birthday.
 McTell appeared alongside Steve 'Cockney Rebel' Harley, Darren Wharton (Thin Lizzy), Sir Paul McCartney and many others to raise £36,000 for the 3 main cancer charities.

 Heartland published Summer Lightning, the second volume of McTell's autobiography, in 2002.
 Another highlight of the year was the Lifetime Achievement Award for Songwriting presented to McTell at the annual BBC Radio 2 Folk Awards.
-By then, McTell had written and recorded well over 200 songs.
+By then, McTell had written and recorded more than 200 songs.

 McTell had been touring extensively at home and abroad for many years so in 2003 he decided to take a break from the road.
 He split the year between his London and Cornwall homes and spent the time writing, travelling and spending time with his grandchildren.

 Early in 2004, McTell co-headlined on Steeleye Span's tour of Australia and New Zealand as well as touring in the UK, Ireland and continental Europe.

 McTell appeared at the fortieth Cambridge Folk Festival (the performance was broadcast on BBC Four television) and also played at the fiftieth Sidmouth Festival.
 He made a guest appearance at Fairport's Cropredy Convention in August.